 Most guitarists do not understand the importance of ear training and the benefits of having great aural skills.
 I know the majority of guitar players usually jump straight into learning songs from tablatures without understanding what they are playing.

 There are also those who drill themselves over and over again with speed exercises.
 As a result, these people tend to neglect one of the most important aspects of being a great musician; which is the ability to HEAR.

 Ear training forms the foundation for achieving proficient musicianship and it lays out the foundation for music development.

 How many of us can hear a piece of music and decipher it completely?
 The fact is that 90% of the guitarists in the world won’t be able to do so.
 Can you imagine a painter who can’t differentiate the colors on his palette?
 In the same way, how can a guitarist achieve true mastery of the instrument when he can’t even differentiate a C note from a D note?

 Let me tell you another cold hard fact.
 The guitarist with better aural skills will be able to learn techniques, rhythms and improvisation skills and progress faster than another with weak hearing skills.

-Of course, you could argue that a guitarist without good hearing skills may still be able to play the most technical challenging solos.
-In this case, why would you need to train your ears for?
+Of course, you could argue that a guitarist without good hearing skills may still be able to play the most technically challenging solos.
+In this case, why would you need to train your ears?